Macros for CrossFit and HYROX Athletes

 Try a free first class at Persistence Athletics

-If you want to dial in macros alongside training, your first class at Persistence Athletics in Belltown is free, and you can chat with a Precision Nutrition Level 2 coach about whether nutrition coaching makes sense for you.
-Book your free class at Persistence Athletics, 3025 1st Ave, Belltown, Seattle.
-8 minutes from Amazon, walkable from anywhere in downtown.
+If you want to dial in macros alongside training, your first class at Persistence Athletics in Belltown is free and scaled to wherever you are, and you can chat with a Precision Nutrition Level 2 coach about whether nutrition coaching makes sense for you.
+Book your free class at Persistence Athletics, 3025 1st Ave, Belltown, Seattle, WA 98121.
+About 8 minutes on foot from Amazon, walkable from anywhere downtown.
+Questions first?
+Call us at (206) 593-4236.

 Want to take this further?